paulophgf/paulophgf/README.md

 # 💫 About Me:
-I'm CTO and Co-Founder at WiFeed Tecnologia.
  I've been working in the tech field for 13 years.
-I love technology since I got a computer.
-I'm senior programmer in Java Programming Language and I have experience in computer networking as well.
-My goal is learn about new concepts, understand how the things work and improve myself to be a better professional.
+I have loved technology ever since I got my first computer.
+I'm a senior programmer in Java Programming Language and I also have experience in computer networking.
+During my career I have created systems from scratch, helped companies improve processes and guided my teams to solve problems.
+My goal is to learn about new concepts, understand how things work and develop myself to be a better professional.

 ## 🌐 Socials: